onilabs/conductance/examples/chat/src/chat.app.md

         var button = form.querySelector('input[type=submit]');
         using (var submit = form .. events.HostEmitter('submit', null, e -> e.preventDefault())) {
           while(true) {
-            submit.wait();
+            // wait for the form to be sumitted submit.wait();

-During the server round-trip, we disable the `send` button.
+            /* During sending of the message we disable the `send` button.
-We use a try / finally block to ensure the button always ends up re-enabled, just as you would if the action were synchronous:
+             * We use a try / finally block to ensure the button
+             * always ends up re-enabled:
+             */

             var message = input.value;
+            if(!message) continue; // don't send blank messages

             button.setAttribute('disabled', "true");
             try {
               chat.send(username.get(), message);